 The following PDF rosters are excerpts from my database and I will be glad to share more information on request.
 There are two civilian lists: the Wake CPNAB roster and Civilian-other; and three military lists: USMC, USN, and USAAC.
 Please contact me if you have any questions or corrections to these rosters.

 Wake CPNAB Roster The Wake CPNAB roster contains 1,145 names of the civilian contractors caught by war on Wake.
 CPNAB stands for Contractors Pacific Naval Air Bases, the formal name of the consortium that included Morrison-Knudsen Co.
 Of the 1,145 men, 34 died on Wake during the siege and battle in December 1941; 4 died on or near Wake in 1942; 98 were massacred on Wake in 1943; and 114 died in POW camps.
-As of February 2017, 12 survivors are known living; I am unable to find DOD information for another 34.
+As of June 2018, 7 survivors are still living; I have been unable to find DOD information for 33 names in the roster.
 Note: the far right column “BlBk” references Blue Book images by page number and photo number.
 Page numbers follow the original Blue Book index to page on which name is listed: in each 2-page set, the higher photo numbers appear on the next (facing) page.

 Wake Civilian-other Roster The Wake civilian-other list has 48 men, all Pan American Airways employees except for two: Clancy (Liberty Mutual Insurance) and Hevenor (U. S. Bureau of the Budget).
 Of the PAA employees, 10 died in the initial bombing of Wake and 2 died in POW camps.